 Mr. Greenstein has served as a director since July 2018.
-Mr. Greenstein has been the executive vice president and chief strategy and innovation officer of LHC Group, Inc. (NASDAQ:LHCG) since 2018, where he leads the company's value-based contracting, ACO management company, and alternative payment and delivery model strategies.
-He also oversees the LHC Group, Inc.'s operations for technology and for the innovations business segments, as well as LHC Group, Inc.'s healthcare vision initiatives.
-Prior to joining LHC Group, Mr. Greenstein served as chief technology officer for the U.S. Department of Health and Human Services in Washington, D.C. from May 2017 to June 2018.
+Mr. Greenstein has been the executive vice president and chief strategy and innovation officer of LHC Group, Inc. ("LHC") since 2018, where he leads the company's value-based contracting, ACO management company, and alternative payment and delivery model strategies.
+He also oversees LHC's operations for technology and for the innovations business segments, as well as LHC's healthcare vision initiatives.
+During Mr. Greenstein's tenure, LHC was publicly traded on the NASDAQ (LHCG) until its purchase by UnitedHealth Group Inc.'s (NYSE:UNH) Optum subsidiary.
+Prior to joining LHC, Mr. Greenstein served as chief technology officer for the U.S. Department of Health and Human Services in Washington, D.C. from May 2017 to June 2018.
 He has an extensive healthcare industry background in both government and the private sector, having served as president-west for New York-based Quartet Health, CEO of Blend Health Insights, and as managing director of Worldwide Health for Microsoft.
 Mr. Greenstein was a cabinet member in Louisiana, serving as secretary of the Department of Health and Hospitals.
 He also previously supervised Medicaid-managed care and waivers and demonstrations at the Centers for Medicare & Medicaid Services.
-Mr. Greenstein earned a Masters of Science from Florida State University along with graduate certificates in Healthcare Policy and Administration and Public Administration and Policy.
+Mr. Greenstein earned a Master's of Science from Florida State University along with graduate certificates in Healthcare Policy and Administration and Public Administration and Policy.